Family Weekend Getaway

 Carlisle Sports Emporium is Cumberland Valley's year-round indoor and outdoor interactive entertainment complex.
 Known as "The Place to Play," it is the perfect destination for all ages with indoor and outdoor go-kart tracks, two mini-golf courses, a deluxe two-tier laser tag arena, batting cages, and arcade games.

 Paulus Farm Market in Mechanicsburg is an ideal play location for the little ones who love outdoor fun.
-The Farm Park features adorable fuzzy friends like playful Pygmy goats and portly pigs, and play spaces including tires, tubes, tunnels, a giant sandbox, and a wooden tractor.
+The Farm Park features adorable fuzzy friends like playful Pygmy goats, portly pigs, and play spaces including tires, tubes, tunnels, a giant sandbox, and a wooden tractor.
 Paulus offers year-round fun, but fall is the best time to visit and experience the Fall Fun Fort, Hay Play tent, mini corn maze, hayrides, u-pick pumpkins, and more.
 Parents can grab healthy snacks or lunch, shop at the market, or pick a beautiful bouquet during the warmer months.
 Summer also features the Cow-Lick Ice Cream truck for a cool summer treat.

 Pick one of the Valley’s diverse restaurants for an afternoon delight.
 Parents will appreciate lunch with a shot of caffeine.
 Cornerstone Coffeehouse in Camp Hill features an incredible selection of coffee and tea, espressos, and smoothies, plus a large lunch menu sure to satisfy picky eaters.
-Or choose from almost 40 different pizza shops for either a quick slice or a more relaxing meal.
+Or choose from almost 40 pizza shops for a quick slice or a more relaxing meal.

 Georgie%2BLou's-16